 The most common lubricants are usually oils or greases, but you may also encounter dry or penetrating lubricants.
 Penetrating

 lubricants usually contain very low viscosity base oils, making them very fluid and smooth.
-Penetrating lubricants are highly refined; therefore ideal for fast-moving engine parts that are slowed down by drag caused by automotive lubrication.
+Penetrating lubricants are highly refined; therefore, ideal for fast-moving engine parts that are slowed down by drag caused by automotive lubrication.

 Additives help improve oil quality and increase fuel efficiency, as lubricating oils are often used in engine parts.
 For example, engine oils are often used to improve fuel efficiency, while gear oils and gear lubricants are designed to lubricate